 Can you really have compliance without control?
 You can check the box that a business procedures exists but a procedure requirement is not about existence it is about deployment and usage.
-When we are speaking of control, there are really two different control conditions: static versus dynamic.
-What does static versus dynamic mean in terms of policy control and procedure systems?
+When we are speaking of control, there are really two different control conditions: static control and dynamic control.
+What are static and dynamic policy and procedure systems?

-Static systems are those that don’t change over time like a bridge or a flag pole.
-You had to figure the forces on these systems and calculate the stress, tension, torque, etc. Next comes dynamic systems, which are static systems that can (as a result of other forces) change over time like a suspension bridge that sways in the wind.
+Static systems are those that don’t move or change over time like a solid bridge or a building.
+You have to figure the static forces on these systems and calculate the stress, tension, torque, etc. Next comes dynamic systems, which are static systems that can (as a result of other forces) change or move over time like a suspension bridge that sways in the wind or automobiles that move.

-So when you design your procedures, are you designing in positive feedback loops that amplify your output and lead to the destruction of your process or are you designing in negative feedback loops that result in the control you are looking for?
+So when you design your policies and procedures systems, are you designing in positive feedback loops that amplify your output and lead to the destruction of your process or are you designing in negative feedback loops that result in the control you are looking for?
 Are you even thinking of feedback in the design of policies or procedures?

 Business policies and procedures are not static.
 They involve people that provide feedback; they involve customers, suppliers, and management that all provide feedback.
 So how do you integrate this natural feedback into your procedure?
 Start by planning for it.
 Plan for both positive and negative feedback but most importantly harvest the negative feedback.

-The standards we talk about (ISO 9000, Sarbanes Oxley, GMPs) are all about reducing risks or reducing risks using negative feedback right?
-The next time you have to write business procedures think about how you can introduce negative feedback to obtain the control that the standards are really asking for.
+The standards we talk about (ISO 9001, Sarbanes Oxley, GMPs) are all about reducing risks or reducing risks using negative feedback right?
+The next time you have to write business procedures think about how you can introduce negative feedback to obtain an effective internal control system that the standards are really asking for.
 Download free policies and procedures.